veridonia/whitepaper/Whitepaper.md

 ### 7. Conclusion

 Veridonia is an experiment in community‑driven curation.
-By pairing sortition and tiered voting with an ELO‑based reputation, it exchanges engagement optimisation for incentives that make judgement matter: low‑quality contributions carry reputational and throttling costs, while careful, community‑aligned decisions expand a user’s influence.
+By pairing sortition and tiered voting with an ELO‑based rating, it exchanges engagement optimisation for incentives that make judgement matter: low‑quality contributions carry rating and throttling costs, while careful, community‑aligned decisions expand a user's influence.
 The hypothesis is straightforward: if incentives reward diligence and shared standards, the system should produce online feeds that are higher in quality and more trustworthy.

 The next step is empirical: pilot deployments, red‑team pressure, and measurement.
 We will track content quality, capture resistance, decision latency vs. accuracy, fairness of IP‑based inheritance, and the usability of the audit trail.
 Some elements (e.g., cross‑community stewards) remain open for design.